Sharp HealthCare offers two free support groups for men and women living with any type of advanced cancer.

 Cara Fairfax, LCSW, leads the group at the Barnhart Cancer Center at Sharp Chula Vista Medical Center.
 She is a licensed clinical social worker and patient navigator.

-Group meetings take place on the first and third Thursday of every month at the Sharp Memorial Outpatient Pavilion in Kearny Mesa and the first Friday of every month at the Barnhart Cancer Center in Chula Vista.
+Group meetings take place on the first and third Thursday of every month at the Sharp Memorial Outpatient Pavilion in Kearny Mesa and the third Friday of every month at the Barnhart Cancer Center in Chula Vista.